awslabs/data-on-eks/website/docs/resources/mountpoint-s3-for-spark.md

             2. copy the name of the spark operator pod
             2. ``` kubectl -n spark-operator logs -f <POD_NAME>```
         2. **spark-team-a Pods**
-            1. In order to get the logs for the driver and exec Pods for the SparkApplication, we need to first verify that the Pods are running. using wide output we should be able to see the Node that the Pods are running on and using -w we can see the status updates for each of the Pods.
+            1. In order to get the logs for the driver and exec Pods for the SparkApplication, we need to first verify that the Pods are running.
+Using wide output we should be able to see the Node that the Pods are running on and using ```-w``` we can see the status updates for each of the Pods.
             2. ``` kubectl -n spark-team-a get pods -o wide -w ```
         3. **driver Pod**
-            1. Once the driver Pod is in the running state which will be visible in the previous terminal, we can get the logs for the driver Pod
+            1. Once the driver Pod is in the running state, which will be visible in the previous terminal, we can get the logs for the driver Pod
             2. ``` kubectl -n spark-team-a logs -f taxi-trip ```
         4. **exec Pod**
-            1. Once the exec Pod is in the running state which will be visible in the previous terminal, we can get the logs for the exec Pod
+            1. Once the exec Pod is in the running state which will be visible in the previous terminal, we can get the logs for the exec Pod.
+Make sure that the exec-1 is running before getting the logs, otherwise use another exec Pod that is in the running state.
             2. 2. ``` kubectl -n spark-team-a logs -f taxi-trip-exec-1 ```